TheStarport/KnowledgeBase/docs/INI Editing/typed-inis/bodyparts.md

 ---

 ## Overview
-The bodyparts.ini file indexes all character bodies: bodies, heads, hands and accessories.
+The bodyparts ini type indexes all character bodies: bodies, heads, hands and accessories.
 All parts are listed independently.

 ### Vanilla Examples